Guatemala flag Guatemala: Economic and Political Overview

 Executive Power

-The President is both the Chief of State and Head of Government, and is elected by popular vote for a single term of four years.
+The President is both the Chief of State and Head of Government.
+He/she is elected by popular vote for a single term of four years.
 He/she holds the executive powers, which include implementing the law and running the day-to-day affairs.
 The Council of Ministers is appointed by the President.

 Legislative Power

 The Guatemalan legislative power is unicameral.
-Parliament, known as the Congress of the Republic, has 160 members who are elected by popular vote for a term of four years.
+Parliament, known as the Congress of the Republic, has 160 members who are elected by popular vote for a term of four years (128 members directly elected in multi-seat constituencies in the country's 22 departments and 32 directly elected in a single nationwide constituency by closed party-list proportional representation vote).
 The country's constitution provides for the separation of executive, legislative, and judiciary powers.
 Even though the president cannot dissolve parliament, he/she has the power to veto acts of parliament which, in turn, can be overridden by a legislative supermajority.

 Return to top